stephensl/LS171/study_guide.md

         **The IP Address and Port Number together enables end-to-end communication between specific applications on different devices.**
           - This combination of IP Address and Port number may be thought of as:
-            - Communication end point or socket for transfer of data between applications running on hosts.
+            - Communication end point or *socket* for transfer of data between applications running on hosts.

       - Socket
         - Conceptually:
           - A communication end-point consisting of an IP Address and Port Number.
+          - Used to create **connections** between applications
         - Implementation:
           - instantiating socket-objects
             - UNIX Socket